Andreansx/Networking-lab/projects/12-eBGP-implementation/readme.md

 ![dhcp](./dhcp.png)

+*DHCP server requires a real interface to receive raw ethernet packets.
+If the interface is a Bridge interface, then the Bridge must have a real interface attached as a port to that bridge which will receive the raw ethernet packets.
+It cannot function correctly on a dummy (empty bridge) interface.*

 So this is a final answer specifically to my idea.

+I don't know how did I miss that.

 My `lo` interface doesn't have any physical interface of course, since its in it's name.
 Its supposed to not have any physical interface.